 Beat eggs until light.
 Add the sugar, mixing well.
 Add the oil, zucchini, and vanilla, and mix thoroughly.

 Sift the dry ingredients.
 Add by the cupful to the egg mixture.
 Stir until well blended.
-Add the half of the hazelnuts and all of pumpkin seeds.
+Add the half of the hazelnuts.

-Spoon batter into the pans, sprinkling the rest of the nuts and pumpkin seeds on top, and bake for approximately 35 minutes to 1 hour depending on size of pan used.
+Spoon batter into the pans, sprinkling the rest of the nuts on top, and bake for approximately 40 minutes to 1 hour depending on size of pan used.
 Check with a toothpick to see doneness.
-Cool on racks.
+Cool for 10 minutes in the pans then remove and let cool completely on wire racks.